bajratech/bajratech.github.io/_posts/2016-10-05-Bajra Weekly, Happy Dashain.md

     “K ho dai tyo?
 Dhukkai le yeta ho yeta!”

 Imagine this line in the voice of our `Sajan dai`.
-He used to say this everytime the guy in green brought food.
+He said this everytime the guy in green brought food.
 And then, **after** everybody was almost full,

     “Euta chai yeta ho baaaki sab uta!”